ctkelley/NotebookSIAMFANL/README.md

 play with the algorithms, and wreak havoc.
 To that end I have tuned the codes for readability by a Julia novice who knows some numerical analysis.

+## Other Nonlienar Solvers in Julia

-This is a very different mission from that of the other nonlinear solver packages in Julia.
+We have a very different mission from that of the other nonlinear solver packages in Julia.

 Solvers like NLsolve.jl